ni/csharp-styleguide/docs/Coding-Conventions.md

 > :x: **DO NOT** - a rule that indicates something you should almost never do.
 >
 > :computer: - The coding convention is automatically enforced either through an .editorconfig setting or a Roslyn analyzer

-## How to Edit This Document

-This document is maintained by the code owner chapter and the software discipline team.

-Minor edits (fixing typos, cleaning up formatting) can be done ad-hoc and submitted by any developer.

-Changes to the rules or significant examples must be reviewed by the chapter/discipline before pushing any updates.
-This review process and be informal by emailing the code owner chapter or the software discipline lead to have the content reviewed before publishing the changes.

 ---